Paying off $50,000 in Credit Card Debt

-More than 167 million American adults have at least one credit card and the average consumer with a credit card carries four of them.
-The average credit limit for cardholders at the start of 2017 was $8,071, according to Experian’s end-of-the-year U.S. credit assessment.
+More than 200 million American adults have at least one credit card and the average consumer with a credit card carries four of them.
+The average credit limit for cardholders in 2020 was $30,365, according to Experian’s end-of-the-year U.S. credit assessment.
 With that much credit available, you don’t even have to max out your credit cards to get to $50,000 in credit card debt.

 The final option – bankruptcy – is a last-ditch effort that should be considered only when attempts at the first two have not produced the desired result.